Martin Shikuku

 Joseph Martin Shikuku Oyondi (December 25, 1932– August 22, 2012) was a Kenyan politician.

-Spouse: Dolorosa Regina Elizabeth Achieng Shikuku: born 12 June 1942- Died 5 December 2004.

-Children: Sylvano Madanji Shikuku: Both 16 November 1966, Emmanuel Noel Osyle Shikuku, Born 26 December 1968, Lucie Awor Shikuku, Born 30 June 1971 and Martina Maende Shikuku, Born 26 January 1974-Died 4 November 2016.

-Joseph Martin Shikuku Oyondi, was born on Christmas day 1932 in Magadi Kenya.
-His father was John Osule Oyondi and he was as married to Lucia Andeche in the Catholic church in 1929.
+Joseph Martin Shikuku Oyondi was born on Christmas day 1932 in Magadi Kenya.
+His father was John Osule Oyondi and he was married to Lucia Andeche in the Catholic church in 1929.
 They had seven children.
 Shikuku was the second born.

 Early life

 Shikuku attended St Peters Mumias boys primary school, a Catholic school in western Kenya.
 After completing his primary education he joined St. Peters Seminary for secondary education with the intention of becoming a Catholic priest.
 This was not to be as he apparently fell in love and left the seminary.

 Career

 He briefly worked with the Caltex oil company in Kenya then Kenya and then East African Railways before joining politics at a young age of 19 on 18 October 1952.